ibm-cloud-docs/codeengine/build.md

    </tr>
    <tr>
    <td><code>--name</code></td>
-   <td>The name of the build.Use a name that is unique within the project.
+   <td>The name of the build.
+Use a name that is unique within the project.
 This value is required.
      <ul>
 	   <li>The name must begin and end with a lowercase alphanumeric character.</li>
 	   <li>The name must be 63 characters or fewer and can contain lowercase alphanumeric characters and hyphens (-).</li>